api3dao/oev-docs/docs/dapps/integration/api3-contracts.md

 1. `@api3/contracts/interfaces/IApi3ReaderProxy.sol` is imported by contracts that call Api3ReaderProxyV1 contracts using IApi3ReaderProxy.
 2. `@api3/contracts/mock/MockApi3ReaderProxy.sol` is used in tests.
-3. `computeApi3ReaderProxyV1Address()` is used to validate the Api3ReaderProxyV1 addresses.
+3. `computeCommunalApi3ReaderProxyV1Address()` and `computeDappSpecificApi3ReaderProxyV1Address()` are used to validate the respective types of Api3ReaderProxyV1 addresses.

 You can refer to [`data-feed-reader-example`](https://github.com/api3dao/data-feed-reader-example) for a demonstration of how each can be used.